hadencain/hadencain/README.md

   <h1> HadenCain.WhoAmI() </h1>
   </div>

-  Computer science student looking for collaborative projects.
-I'm also building a digital audio workstation for experimental musicians... </div>
+  Computer science student looking for collaborative projects and friendships in the space. </div>

                                                 .        _            .-.     *      -
                                                              ({)_    .    (   \